henni0208/henni0208/README.md

 - HTML & CSS
 - SQL

-I work closely with hardware and robotics, as well as data processing.
+I work closely with hardware and robots.